kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-k8s/vs_kustomize.md

 ## KCL

-We can write the following KCL code and name it `main k`.
+We can write the following KCL code and name it `main.k`.

 ```python
 apiVersion = "apps/v1"